amirrezaask/loki/README.md

 # Loki
 Loki is an experimental programming language that I am building both to learn more about compilers and test ideas about language design.

-## Disclaimer
-I have many lessons learned from Loki project and I am going to use them in my future compilers but loki and the current code base is not something I want to spent time anymore.
-I want to come up with a design for a specific use case and not a general purpose langauge.
 ## Installation

 ```bash